This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 We did eventually fly a few months later.
 Here’s a more detailed account of how flying during a pandemic really went.

-We cancelled our initial trip to Italy that was to occur in the end of April into May 2020.
-But, being cautiously optimistic we rescheduled for the first part of September but that ended up being cancelled too.
+We canceled our initial trip to Italy that was to occur at the end of April into May 2020.
+But, being cautiously optimistic we rescheduled for the first part of September of the same year.
+(But that ended up being canceled too.)
 Cue the tiny violins!
-We saved a significant amount of accrued PTO and had hoped maybe there was a shred of chance we could still go to Italy in 2020.
+We saved a significant amount of accrued PTO (paid time off) and hoped there was a shred of chance we could still go to Italy in 2020.
+(Spoiler, we went in 2021 and it was AMAZING!
+Read more about our two-week Italy trip.)
 As I liked to say, we were being cautiously optimistic.
-We waited until a few weeks prior to cancel the September trip to Italy.
+We waited a few weeks before canceling the 2020 September trip to Italy.

 Deciding to go on a Road Trip

 In 2020, our backup plan came to fruition, or as we so adoringly call it “The Consolation Corona-cation”.
 Up until this point, we weren’t really fond of road trips, but we also hadn’t been on one together.
 (Together meaning myself and my husband as well as our dog.)
 So we decided to plan it out and make it happen, besides we so desperately needed a change of scenery!